-422-638 Teaching and Learning via Video Across Distances -- 3 cr As our technological capabilities grow, education is no longer bounded by the four walls of the classroom.
+422-638 Teaching and Learning via VideoAcross Distances -- 3 cr As our technological capabilities grow, education is no longer bounded by the four walls of the classroom.
 We can now connect students, teachers, and experts around the state and across the world.
-With these new capabilities arise the question as how to best enhance learning when students, teachers, and resources may be widely dispersed geographically in distributed learning environments. this class will introduce you to the strategies and technologies of distance education from creating and editing videotapes usable in many locations to connecting learners via two-way interactive video conferencing systems.
-422-640 -- Developing Library/Media Skills -- 3 cr This course is designed to be taken by library/media specialists, in-service teachers, public librarians, and the pre-service library/media specialists who seek to develop effective information literacy skills in library users and to integrate those skills into the curriculum.
-422-641 Computer Applications In The Library And Media Center -- 3 cr This course prepares students to identify and critically select available library hardware and software through the process of analysis of needs, design and evaluation of currently available systems and services.
+With these new capabilities arise the question as how to best enhance learning when students, teachers, and resources may be widely dispersed geographically in distributed learning environments.
+This class will introduce you to the strategies and technologies of distance education from creating and editing videotapes usable in many locations to connecting learners via two-way interactive video conferencing systems.
+422-640 Developing Library/Media Skills -- 3 cr This course is designed to support development of effective information and technology literacy skills in library users and integration of those skills into the curriculum.
+422-641 Computer Applications In The Library And Media Center -- 3 cr This course prepares students to identify, critically select and use available library hardware and software through the process of analysis of needs, design and evaluation of currently available systems and services.
 Prereq: 422-434/634 or consent of instructor.